gunh0/pcap-tracking/README.md

 This package allows parsing from a capture file or a live capture, using all wireshark dissectors you have installed.
 Tested on windows/linux.

+>Pyshark is a packet parsing only package, being a wrapper of tshark.

 <br/>

 ##### transport_layer